 #3: Don’t Forget Temperature Play

-Get some candles and use their wax on your partner’s body or get some ice cubes and test their most sensitive parts of the body.
+Get some candles and use their wax on your partner’s body, or get some ice cubes and test the most sensitive parts of the body.

 Also, get your glass or steel toys and experiment with different temperatures.